Encyclopedia

 Convolosaurus

-“`html Convolosaurus: Profile of a Prehistoric Flock Lizard Convolosaurus Convolosaurus (KON-voh-loh-SAWR-us; “Flocking Lizard”) Convolosaurus is a genus of small, herbivorous ornithopod dinosaur that lived during the Early Cretaceous period, around 139 to 133 million years ago (Valanginian stage).
+Convolosaurus: Profile of a Prehistoric Flock Lizard Convolosaurus Convolosaurus (KON-voh-loh-SAWR-us; “Flocking Lizard”) Convolosaurus is a genus of small, herbivorous ornithopod dinosaur that lived during the Early Cretaceous period, around 139 to 133 million years ago (Valanginian stage).
 Its fossils were discovered in the Wessex Formation on the Isle of Wight, England.
-The name Convolosaurus,
+The name Convolosaurus, meaning

 Convolosaurus Read Post »